diffpy/diffpy.pdfgui/doc/source/tutorial.rst

     The project can be saved at any stage in its present configuration through choice of Save Project as or Save Project as appropriate from the ``File`` drop-down menu.
 The PDFgui project file has “ddp” extension.
 In addition to saving a project, various parts of the project, both structure related and data related, can be exported to external files by making an appropriate selection from the ``Phases`` and ``Data`` drop-down menus.
 The phases (starting or converged) can be saved in one of many formats.
 The model PDF profile can be exported through ``Data`` menu and will be saved as a five-column “.fgr” file.
 The first four columns are :math:`r, G(r), dr, \text{and }dG(r)`, and the fifth column is the difference curve between the data and the model.
 Note that the model PDF and the difference are only calculated within the user-specified fitting range.

 ======================================================
-Lesson 2: Build structure model using crystal symmetry
+Lesson 2: Building structure model using crystal symmetry
 ======================================================

 In the previous example the initial structure was defined by an existing file.
 However, PDFgui makes it very easy to build a structure model from scratch and constrain it with arbitrary crystal symmetry.